 We aim to model the reciprocating, pumping motion of a skateboarder in the half-pipe.
 To this end, we propose a simple mechanical skateboarder model on a cylindrical ramp by analogy to the pumping motion on a swing, see Figure \ref{schematic}, which is itself classically modeled as a variable-length pendulum \cite{tea1968pumping, burns1970more}.
 The results obtained for the cylindrical ramp are then extended to the optimal control motion in the half-pipe by interpolating along the flat part of the ramp.
 The equation of motion for a frictionless variable-length pendulum takes the form ~\cite{BB13706363e, taylor2005classical}

-where $\theta$ is the angle relative to $y$-axis, $L$ is the radius of the cylindrical ramp, $h$ is the height of the center of mass, and $g \sin \theta$ is the gravitational restoring force.
+where $\theta$ is the angle relative to a vertical axis, $L$ is the radius of the cylindrical ramp, $h$ is the height of the center of mass, and $g \sin \theta$ is the gravitational restoring force.
 A skateboarder controls his/her center of mass with respect to height, $h = h(t)$, perpendicular to the surface of the ramp.
 For more details on the dynamics of swinging, we refer to recent works on the pumping of a swing taking into account the detailed aspects of swinging specific to human body movement~\cite{klimina2020three, glendinning2020adaptive, koshkin2022swinging, hirata2023initial}.
-Due to the conservation of angular momentum in the frictionless regime, a change in body height at just the right moment will result in a gain in rotational motion.
+The mechanism in which a change in body height will result in a gain in rotational motion may be intuitively understood as a result of the conservation of angular momentum, particularly when the friction can be ignored.
 We therefore regard the height as an external control function to be optimised for maximal amplitude gain under certain constraints.
 Firstly, we assume that the height is constrained between a minimal bending and a maximal standing posture, $H_0\leq h\leq H_1$.
 Secondly, we assume that the energy input through the muscular activity of the human or the control force of a skateboarding robot is limited, leading to a constraint in the acceleration of the height $|\ddot{h}|\leq g$.